Max Payne (character): Attributes

 Max Payne has been put into a fatalist situation against his will, in the style of a classic element of many noir films, the fall guy.
 Max is an antihero, as he himself states: "I was not one of them, I was no hero."
 The character is noted for his complex use of both metaphors and wordplay to describe the world around him within his inner monologues, which often contradict his external responses to characters he speaks with.
 He is an extreme introvert and his life is largely illustrated through dramatic and often morbidly cynical soliloquies describing his feelings about his actions and situation.
 It is also hinted through the games that Max has a questionable grip on reality.

 At the beginning of the first game, Max is seen differently as a smiling, happily married extrovert with a bright personality.
 However, after his family is murdered, Max loses his meaning of life and blindly works toward his only remaining purpose: vengeance.
 However, he has not nullified his feelings, as he is taken with the femme fatale contract killer Mona Sax when they first meet, and befriends the Russian mobster Vladimir Lem.
-All the while, Max shows signs of survivor's guilt and self-destructive behaviour, considering his life to have ended "in a New York minute".
-At the end of the second game, he finally seems to find peace within himself, saying: "I had a dream of my wife.
-She was dead.
-But it was alright."
-However, this is not the case in Max Payne 3 as in the opening cinematic, the drunk Max angrily throws a portrait of what is implied to be his family against his apartment wall.
-He regrets this act and picks up the picture.
+All the while, Max shows signs of survivor's guilt and self-destructive behaviour.

 Rockstar vice-president Dan Houser described Max Payne in the third game as "a drunk, somewhat morose, widowed ex-cop, trying to find some kind of peace with himself. [...]
 A man who has spent his life killing, even in the service of his idea of what is right or wrong, is going to be extremely damaged. [...]
 He wants to be a thinker but he's much better as a doer.
 When he thinks, he gets wrapped up in himself or makes mistakes.
 When he acts, he is brilliant, almost super human.
 That is his character, and the dichotomy between the two is the reality of his life and at the heart of the game.
 He cannot seem to move forward emotionally, but physically, he is relentless."
 Max is shown to be quite aware of his shortcomings and flaws, stating: "I'm not slipping.
 I'm slipped.
 I'm a bad joke."
 Max Payne 3 has him display not only extreme violence but also more restraint than in the previous games.